uajqq/weewx-belchertown-new/readme.txt

 There are a number of options all set as a default within the skin.conf file.
 It is recommended that any option you want to override to add it to the weewx.conf file.
-This way your changes do not get erased on skin or weewx upgrades.
+This way your changes do not get erased on skin or WeeWX upgrades.

 For example, to add a logo to your site, you would want to open your weewx.conf and find the Belchertown skin section.
 Add an [[[Extras]]] stanza and then the logo_image variable